Buutti/learning-programming/which_language.md

 - You want performance
 - You want to learn the nuts and bolts
 - You are interested in systems programming
+- You have a teacher or a book to help you

 Materials
 ---------